bawa-apaar/Kafka-python-with-MongoDB-/README.md

 This is the where consumer it created.
 Message which is produced by the producer is consumed here and based on "action" key in message 3 functions are performed.

 1. If the value in "action" key is "I", consumed message is inserted in MongoDB table "driver".

-	2. If the value in "action" key is "U", consumed message is upserted in MongoDB i.e based on unique_key, if there is nothing in mongodb consumed message is inserted otherwise updated (updation is based on "modified_datetime" key in message, if that value is greater than previous stored value only then update will execute.
+2. If the value in "action" key is "U", consumed message is upserted in MongoDB i.e based on unique_key ("cargo_number"), if there is   	   nothing in mongodb then consumed message is inserted, Otherwise updated (updation is based on "modified_datetime" key in message, if that value is greater than previous stored value only then update will execute.
 Though it can removed if not needed).

-	3. If the value in "action" key is "D", primary key i.e "cargo_number" in my case is fetched from input message and if any record found in  Mongo table, then that record will delete.
+3. If the value in "action" key is "D", unique key i.e "cargo_number" in my case is fetched from input message and if any record found in  Mongo table, then that record will delete.

 4. If any value apart fro "I/U/D" passed in input message.
 That will be consider as a bad message.